Fast multi-qubit global-entangling gates without individual addressing of trapped ions: Conclusion and Outlook

 \section{Conclusion and Outlook \\}

-We have presented the schemes of realizing ultra-fast global-entangling gate without individual addressing.
-By applying mainly phase modulation, we have found two-qubit gates below one motional period without exciting the vibrational modes out of the Lamb-Dicke regime, which is considered as the main fundamental error for gate at such speed level.
-By utilizing both intensity and phase modulation, which is equivalent to the multi-frequency methods \cite{Shapira2020-xe}, similar results can be achieved.
-The multi-frequency methods are applied to three- and four-qubit systems, where we have found the speed limit of the global gates.
-We present the examples of the global-gates near the speed limit for three- and four-qubit systems.
-Our numerical methods can be applied to a larger number of qubits and reveal the speed limitation of the global gates without individual addressing.
+We have presented the schemes of realizing fast entangling gates on N-qubit registers without individual addressing.
+By applying the multi-frequency methods \cite{Shapira2020-xe}, we have found two-qubit gates below one motional period with only below $10^{-3}$ level of out-of-Lamb-Dicke error, which is considered as one of the major fundamental errors for gates at such speed.
+The same methods are also applied to N-qubit (N$>$2) systems, where we have found the speed limit of the global entangling gates.
+For three-qubit system a theoretical lower boundary is given, while for larger systems we estimate the limits based on numerical searching.
+The scaling of the gate time limit is found to be superior to achieving the equivalent operations with sequences of two-qubit gates.
+The gates can be insensitive to initial phase fluctuation which is considered difficult to stabilise in practice.

-We believe that, with the capability of controlling individual qubits, the speed of the gate can be further improved, but it may require more computational power to optimize larger number of control variables \cite{Lu2019-yg}.
-We mainly include the robustness condition for the initial phase fluctuation, which is essential for the phase-insensitive gates.
-It could be interesting to explore the speed limit of the phase-sensitive gates, where instead of initial phase fluctuation, the carrier coupling could introduce a serious limitation \cite{Shapira2020-xe}.
+We believe that, with the capability of controlling individual qubits, the speed of the gate can be further improved, but it may require more computational power to optimize larger number of control variables and more complex experimental setups\cite{Lu2019-yg}.
+We only include the robustness condition for the initial phase fluctuation.
+However, as indicated in Table~\ref{tab:2_qubit_errors}, the gates can be sensitive to other experiment parameters.
+There are many proposed methods with which we can further optimize our gate reducing its sensitivity to other parameters and other sources of errors \cite{Shapira2018Robust,Shapira2020-xe,Leung2018Robust, Milne2020Phase, Khaneja2005-aj, Bentley2020-ei}.

 \onecolumngrid